St Catherine University logo

 About St Catherine University

-St. Catherine University, affectionately known as St. Kate's, stands as a beacon of education in Saint Paul, Minnesota.
-Established in 1905 by the Sisters of St. Joseph of Carondelet, it was founded with a pioneering spirit as one of the very first institutions of higher learning specifically for women in the Midwest.
-While maintaining its strong Catholic identity and tradition of empowering women through baccalaureate programs, St. Kate's has evolved to offer robust graduate and associate programs open to both women and men, embracing a comprehensive and inclusive academic vision.
+St. Catherine University, affectionately known as St. Kate's, stands as a distinguished private Catholic university in Saint Paul, Minnesota.
+Established in 1905, it proudly holds the distinction of being one of the first institutions of higher learning specifically for women in the Midwest.
+While its baccalaureate programs are designed for women, St. Kate's extends its graduate and associate programs to both women and men, fostering a rich and inclusive academic environment.

 Key Highlights

-• Founded in 1905 as one of the first institutions of higher learning specifically for women in the Midwest.
+• Established 1905 as one of the first higher learning institutions for women in the Midwest.

-• Offers baccalaureate programs for women, alongside graduate and associate programs open to both women and men.
+• Offers baccalaureate programs for women and graduate/associate programs for women and men.

-• Boasts an endowment of $0.1 billion, supporting its mission and programs.
+• Endowment of $0.1 billion, supporting its mission and academic programs.

 Timeline